9dots/9dots.io-pages/OiQXe4e.md

 published: true
 type: lesson
 title: Introduction to EV3 Programming
-blurb: "This lesson will serve as an introduction to programming using the EV3 software (this is useable with the older NXT bricks as well).
-To start, students will learn about what it means to be a programmer.
-Next, students learn about their goal for the day and construct a lego attachment to help achieve it.
-After, students will learn about simple and complex robot behaviors.
-To finish the lesson, students will have their first programming challenge to guide their teacher through a maze using programming instructions."
+blurb: "This lesson serves as an introduction to programming using the EV3 software (this is useable with the older NXT bricks as well).
+To start, students learn about what it means to be a programmer.
+Next, inform students that their goal for the day is to program a robot to navigate through a maze.
+After, students learn about simple and complex robot behaviors.
+To finish the lesson, students have their first programming challenge to guide their teacher through a maze using programming instructions."
 org: 9dots
 objective:
   - Explain what a programmer is